oliviawestmacottssw/SSW.Rules.Content/rules/do-you-have-a-call-to-action-on-your-web-pages-aka-the-banana-rule/rule.md

 If you want users to take action on the web page content, add a "banana" - something that makes it obvious what the user is supposed to do.

 For example, if your page is selling software, make it easy for your users to make a purchase.
-People don't have a lot of time to read your entire page and find the right link, so it is important to grab their attention by using a "banana".
+People don't have a lot of time to read your entire page and find the right link, so it is important to grab their attention by using a "banana".​​

 #### Why do we call it "banana rule"?